-Where is Justin Morneau in his recovery from his concussion? -- Dan C., Minneapolis The best guess right now is that Casilla will get another shot at a full-time job, although it's unlikely that he will just be handed the second-base spot outright.
+Where is Justin Morneau in his recovery from his concussion? -- Mark M., West Salem, Wis.

+The best guess right now is that Casilla will get another shot at a full-time job, although it's unlikely that he will just be handed the second-base spot outright.
 Minnesota has other options within its system including infielder Trevor Plouffe, who had talked about playing winter ball in order to get some work at second base.
 The Twins liked what they saw from Casilla this season, in particular the hard work he put in to get back on the field quickly after elbow surgery and his ability to deliver clutch hits.
 And there are quite a few people within the organization that believe this is the time for Casilla to prove once again he can be an everyday player.

 Have a question about the Twins?

 E-mail your query to MLB.com Twins beat reporter Rhett Bollinger for possible inclusion in a future Inbox column.
 Letters may be edited for brevity, length and/or content.

 Casilla could also be an option at shortstop if the Twins don't tender a contract to J.J.
 Hardy.
 It certainly looks like no matter what, Casilla will get an opportunity to earn a starting spot this spring.
 Casilla looks to be a good option for the No. 2 hitter in the lineup, and if he can prove to be consistent, the Twins could have a solid everyday player in Casilla.

 I know the Twins are considered a small-market club, but is there any way they would have even a chance at signing Cliff Lee?
 In my opinion, he is the best pitcher in baseball in a long time.
 He has also proven he can pitch in the playoffs, which is what the Twins need.
 With the new stadium you would think that we would now be able to afford that, especially considering that there is no salary cap in baseball.
 Is there any chance we could land him at all? -- John E., St. Paul, Minn.